xonixx/xonixx.github.io/optimize_tests.md

 And believe it or not, we also were able to delete over 3K+ lines during this change (mostly due to dropping the fixture files):

 ![](optimize_tests4.png)

+In the near future we plan to rewrite the rest of the tests and use this approach for new tests.